Table of Content

 Keshav Katyal

-A passionate writer, driven by his interest in everything tech, Keshav Katyal has always been captivated by the latest gadgets since childhood.
-His interest in gadgets grew when he got his first gaming console, the Nintendo Game Boy Advanced.
-Hours and days of tinkering with gadgets encouraged the inner geek in him who now loves writing about the latest technologies.
+A passionate writer driven by his interest in everything tech, Keshav Katyal has always been captivated by the latest gadgets since childhood.
+His interest in technology grew when he got his first gaming console, the Nintendo Game Boy Advanced.
+Hours and days of tinkering with old & new gadgets made his inner geek passionate about technology.

 Leave a comment